Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 As earlier stated, the template is DDD(domain driven development)-inspired.
 Hence, it comes with some default - carefully thought-out domains(`auth`, `user`, and `admin`).

-With the default domains, you'll get to see how the sample end-points are neatly and professionally implemented providing COMPLETE extraction of ALL DATABASE LOGIC into special database-service files.
-This in-turn, gives you the absolute flexibility to use any database of your choice, while keeping your project controllers, utility/helper functions, and other areas of your project completely un-affected or barely affected by resulting database changes.
+With these default domains, you'll get to see how sample end-points are neatly and professionally implemented, providing COMPLETE extraction of ALL DATABASE LOGIC into special database-service files.
+Consequently, resulting in you having the absolute flexibility to use any database of your choice, while keeping your project controllers, utility/helper functions, and other areas of your project completely un-affected or barely affected by resulting database changes.

-> P.S: While the current setup for the database service files and functions helps to clearly demonstrate how to professional engineer node/express projects in a domain-driven fashion - with proper logic separations, the double-implementations for both MongoDB and PostgreSQL will demand that you rename the database service files and functions by removing the database-specific prefix that are added on them.
-Kindly pardon that inconvenience, and make the best of how the name-separations help you grasp things a lot faster and easier.
+> P.S: While the current setup for the database service files and functions helps to clearly demonstrate how to professional engineer Node/Express projects in a domain-driven fashion - with proper logic separations, the double-implementations for both MongoDB and PostgreSQL will demand that you rename the database service files and functions by removing the database-specific prefix that are added on them.
+Kindly pardon that inconvenience, and make the best use of how the name-separations help you grasp things a lot faster and easier.
 >
-> A great alternative way to handle the database logic-separation, is to copy the implementation(functions) for all the databases into the same service file.
+> A great alternative way to handle the database logic-separation, is to copy the implementations(functions) for both databases into the same service file.
 All the functions should be named the same - e.g: 'findUser', then you simply comment out the one you do not intend to use.
+With that set-up, you'll simply be able to use the other database by uncommenting it's function/implementation whenever necessary.

 ## Working Environment Support.